ChmodPro/Sobre-Mi/README.md

-# 🧑‍🎓 Acerca de mí
+# 🧑‍🎓 About Me

-¡Hola!
-Soy nil, un entusiasta de la ciberseguridad y estudiante de sistemas micro informáticos y redes estudiante de CFGM Sistemas Microinformaticos y Redes.
-Mi pasión por la ciberseguridad me ha llevado a entrar en el mundo del pentesting.
-Mi objetivo es seguir avanzando en mi carrera en ciberseguridad y obtener la certificación EJPTv2 en un futuro temprano.
+Hey there!
+I'm nil, a cybersecurity enthusiast and a student of Microcomputer Systems and Networks in the CFGM Microcomputer Systems and Networks program.
+My passion for cybersecurity has led me into the realm of pentesting.
+My goal is to keep advancing in my cybersecurity career and achieve the EJPTv2 certification in the near future.

-### 🎯 Mis Intereses
+### 🎯 My Interests

-- Ciberseguridad ofensiva (Pentesting).
+- Offensive Cybersecurity (Pentesting).
-- Aprendizaje continuo sobre nuevas técnicas y herramientas de seguridad.
-- Programación en Python y desarrollo de scripts para la automatización de tareas.
-- Estudio de Bash para la administración de sistemas.
+- Continuous learning about new security techniques and tools.
+- Python programming and scripting for task automation.
+- Bash for system administration.

-### 💻 Lenguajes y Tecnologías
+### 💻 Languages and Technologies

-- **Lenguajes de Programación**: Python, Bash
+- **Programming Languages:** Python, Bash
-- **Ciberseguridad:** Pentesting, Análisis de Vulnerabilidades
+- **Cybersecurity:** Pentesting, Vulnerability Analysis
-- **Herramientas de Seguridad:** Burp Suite, Nmap, Wfuzz, Hydra, ...
+- **Security Tools:** Burp Suite, Nmap, Wfuzz, Hydra, ...

-### 🏅 Certificaciones
+### 🏅 Certifications

-- (En un futuro) eJPTv2
+- (Coming soon) eJPTv2
-- (En un futuro) eWPT

-### 📬 Contacto
+### 📬 Contact
 - Email: niljoan44@gmail.com